-Will pension shortfalls make us grumpy old men and women?
+Will getting us autoenrolled in pensions stop us being grumpy old men and women?

-Most are underfunded and over half of private sector workers have no pension at all.
+Tha majority of pensions are underfunded with over half of private sector workers having no personal pension plan at all.

-Everyone aged between 23 and 60 earning more than €20k a year will be enrolled in a pension in their job under the proposal.
+Everyone aged between 23 and 60 earning more than €20k a year will be enrolled in a pension in their job under the proposal that is now scheduled for 2025, after several false starts.

-And the sweetener is that employers will have to make a contribution to match yours – and the Government will also contribute (probably).
+But employers will have to make a contribution to match yours – and the Government will also contribute, though much less, so there is a compelling reason to stay.

-This will increase by 1.5 percentage points every 3 years up to a maximum of 6% at the beginning of year 10.
+This will increase gradually up to a maximum of 6% at the beginning of year 10.

 Some critics – trade unions and brokers - said that’s a bit of a slow burn if you’re in a hurry to build up your pension.

-But if they do take it, their employer - and hopefully the State to a lesser extent - must match their contributions up to the relevant level, which is a valuable benefit that didn’t exist before.
+When you do take it, your employer - and the State to a much lesser extent - must match your contributions up to the relevant level, which is a 'freebie' that didn’t exist before.

 When you add on the bonus of tax relief, then you can get an awful lot of bang for your buck when you bump up your pension.

 There’s nothing new about this.
-Many employers already bump up their employees’ pensions, sometimes by as much as 15%, never mind 6%.
+Many employers already bump up lucky employees’ pensions, sometimes by as much as 15%, never mind 6%.

 But those employers are often high-falutin’ finance firms or multinationals – the crème de la crème of employers.